Special Monthly Compensation (SMC)

 - The veteran has dependents like a spouse and children.

-Can the VA pay SMC if I need the assistance of another person?
+Can the VA pay Special Monthly Compensation if I need the assistance of another person?

 - They need another person to help them perform daily activities, like bathing, feeding, and dressing; or